Housekeepers organise hotel staff to make sure that all the rooms are kept clean and tidy.

 You would control the whole project and lead a team who will help with planning at the start to running the event on the day.

-You’d make sure that everything runs smoothly on the day and that health, safety and insurance regulations are followed.
+You would make sure that everything runs smoothly on the day and that health, safety and insurance regulations are followed.

 You might specialise in organising particular types of event, such as

-You’d need good people skills and be able to deal with lots of things at once.
+You would need good people skills and be able to deal with lots of things at once.
 Being positive, enthusiastic and motivated will help you create special events that people remember.